Symmetric entanglers for non-invertible SPT phases: Fixed-charge dualities preserve symmetries

-$\Rep(D_8)$ has three SPT phases, which have been explicitly constructed on spin chains in Ref. \cite{seifnashri2024cluster}.
-These phases are not connected any FCD \cite{aksoy2025}, so we expect no symmetric entangler exists.
+We conclude this section by noting that the conjecture is consistent with known examples of non-invertible SPT phases.
+First, $\Rep(D_8)$ has three SPT phases, which have been explicitly constructed on spin chains in Ref. \cite{seifnashri2024cluster}.
+These phases are not connected by any FCD \cite{aksoy2025}, so we expect no symmetric entangler exists.
 This is consistent with the result of Ref. \cite{seifnashri2024cluster}, which showed that no symmetric entangler connecting these SPT states exists.